OrdinaNederland/mvc10-workshop/README.md

 On IDEA : when you add glassfish go RUN glassfish click on the + gassfish local give it some name then choose the domain1 as domain.
 ON the warning bellow click on fix artifact (the war file)
 Also make sure the appropriate OSGI modules have been selected:
 <img src="IntelliJ.png" width="25%" hight="25%">
-On NetBeans : simply RUN the project and select the GlassFish instance.
+On NetBeans : simply RUN the project and select the GlassFish instance as the application server.

 Currently we do not have any link between the controller and the jsp just want to see that JSP compiler works and the deployment works.